-Face Talking AI Tool for Realistic Videos | HeyGen
+Face talking AI tool for realistic videos | HeyGen

 Clear, front-facing portrait photos with good lighting produce the best results.
 Photos with visible facial features allow the AI to generate smoother and more accurate talking motion.

-Yes, face talking videos can be generated entirely from text using the text to video approach.
-The AI converts text into speech and synchronises facial movement automatically, eliminating the need for voice recording.
+Yes, face-talking videos can be generated entirely from text using the text to video approach.
+The AI converts text into speech and synchronizes facial movement automatically, eliminating the need for voice recording.

-A single face can be customised to speak multiple languages by changing the script in a personalised talking head video.
+A single face can be customized to speak multiple languages by changing the script in a personalized talking head video.
 This allows consistent visual identity while adapting content for different regions and audiences.
 For individual creators, the Creator plan starts at $29

 No technical skills are required.
 Face-talking videos are created through a simple workflow using a photo and script, making the process accessible to anyone.